Anayoamadi17/Lesson-1/README.md

 # Lesson-1
-Lesson one includes all the code we learned on the first day of this cohort
+Lesson-1 includes all the code we learned on the first day of this cohort.
+Kindly open the folder to view each html file